MonoidMusician/blog/sources/reformed_oop.md

 In fact, this is what Iʼve been doing in PureScript.

-Since PureScript has row types (enabling anonymous records), I donʼt need to foreign import types for objects: I just declare their interface and import a single function that creates that interface.
+Since PureScript has row types (enabling anonymous records), I donʼt need to foreign import types for objects: I just declare their interface and import a single function that creates a new instance of that interface.

 While pure functional programming is a good fit for immutable data, I think this barebones-OOP style is an easier approach for mutable data, resources that change under effects.

+And it is multi-paradigm: it fits great in PureScript, probably is workable in Haskell without anonymous records, but it also works great in JavaScript, probably Python – who knows where it could lead, new languages perhaps?

 ## Records of Closures